adamsilver/fdpb/03-book-a-flight.md

 };
 ```

-If there are options in the menu, the `highlightOption()` method (shown below) will be called—comments are inline.
+If there are options in the menu, the `highlightOption()` method (shown below) will be called.
+Comments are inline.

 ```JS
 Autocomplete.prototype.highlightOption = function(option) {